speakeasyjs/speakeasy/README.md

 //      google_auth_qr: 'https://www.google.com/chart?chs=166x166&chld=L|0&cht=qr&chl=otpauth://totp/SecretKey%3Fsecret=KY7TSZRWFZBXCMJGHRED6PDOPBSS4WCK' }
 ```

+## Running the tests

+You'll need to have `vows` installed.
+If you don't have vows, `npm install -g vows`

+To run the tests, run this in the module root directory: `vows --spec test/*`

 ## Issues and patches

 If you're having an issue, I'm quite sorry that you came across it.
 Please submit issues to the [GitHub Issues page](https://github.com/markbao/speakeasy/issues).